XAU

 A rising gold/copper ratio suggests investors are favoring safe-haven assets over industrial commodities, often signaling economic uncertainty or recession fears.
 A falling ratio indicates optimism about economic growth and industrial demand.
 Many economists and traders consider this ratio a leading indicator for economic cycles, often anticipating market moves.

-Data updated in real-time from global commodity markets.
+Data updated in real-time from global markets.
 Historical data available for multiple timeframes including 1 week, 1 month, 3 months, 1 year, and 5 years.